danbabalola/Portfolio/nba_analysis/README.md

   D. Explanation of tools and libraries utilized in the Jupyter Notebook <br>
   E. Detailed walkthrough of the analysis workflow <br>
   F. Explanation of statistical methods, machine learning algorithms, or other techniques applied<br>
 III.
-Results and Analysis	10
+Results and Analysis	10<br>
-  A. Presentation of findings from the Jupyter Notebook	10
+  A. Presentation of findings from the Jupyter Notebook<br>
-  B. Interpretation of results and their implications	12
+  B. Interpretation of results and their implications<br>
-  C. Comparison with existing literature or benchmarks, if applicable	15
+  C. Comparison with existing literature or benchmarks, if applicable	<br>
-  D. Comparing the various methods	15
+  D. Comparing the various methods<br>
 IV.
-Challenges Encountered	16
+Challenges Encountered
-  A. Identification of technical challenges faced during the project	16
+  A. Identification of technical challenges faced during the project
-  B. Reflection on lessons learned and improvements for future projects	16
+  B. Reflection on lessons learned and improvements for future projects